TrishaSrikanth-459/DeployStega/routing/drop_dead_function/dead_drop_resolver.md

 - They do not imply that a sender acted.
 - They merely select a deterministic rendezvous candidate.

+Epoch counting begins the moment **`interactive_dead_drop.py` is first executed** by either party.
+Given that chosen start times are not exchanged out of band, the sender and receiver may run interactive_dead_drop.py at different times.

 No live messages between the sender and receiver are exchanged at runtime.
 Clock drift is tolerated by the receiver’s inspection window.